huantingwei/ggHack-backend/README.md

 - https://postgresapp.com/downloads.html

 2. Create local PostgreSQL database
-Open Postgres.app, click Start button to run the database server.
+   - Open Postgres.app, click Start button to run the database server.
-Then click postgres database, and it will show you a terminal window:
+   - Then click postgres database, and it will show you a terminal window:

+![image] backend/images/postgre_app.png

 ```
 $ psql